 – Chris Voss, Former FBI Top Hostage Negotiator

-No professional film production would ever skip the rehearsal process and just wing it on the day, and neither should you!
+No professional film production would ever skip the rehearsal process and just wing it on the day, and I encourage you not to either.
 Everyone on the film set including the lighting crew, the camera operators, the actors, and the director all rehearse their part of the production process prior to the shoot.

 There is safety in your rehearsal process, it keeps you grounded and focused on the process – and not mentally distracted, future tripping on the outcome.
 It also gives you the opportunity to correct any issues on the spot.

 Rehearsing helps to reduce stress and it frees up valuable brain space so that you can just let it flow and have fun with your performance.